 EWU Police is a fully commissioned Law Enforcement Police Department.
-As commissioned state officers, we have all the powers of arrest, the ability to act upon probable cause, conduct search and seizures, and to investigate criminal activity.
+As commissioned state officers, we have authority to arrest, the ability to act upon probable cause, conduct search and seizures, and to investigate criminal activity.
 As a law enforcement agency, we have access to state and federal criminal history records and criminal intelligence.
-This allows us to better provide a greater level of protection.
-Having a dedicated police department allows us to better serve the University as a community with an emphasis on public service.
+This enhances our ability to provide a greater level of protection.
+Having a dedicated police department allows us to better serve the University as a community by partnering with local, state, and federal agencies to keep informed on current trends and criminal activity, with an emphasis on public service.

-As part of our emphasis on public service to our community, we provide other services such as vehicle unlocks, vehicle jumps, Weapons storage, lost and found, non-criminal fingerprinting and other public services.
-To assist our commissioned officers, we have student security patrols that help patrol the campus at night.
+As part of our emphasis on public service to our community, we provide other services such as vehicle unlocks, vehicle jumps, weapons storage, lost and found, non-criminal fingerprinting and other public services.
+To assist our commissioned officers, we have a student cadet program that help in patrolling the campus at night.
 They check campus property, secure buildings, walk through parking lots, and when available, escort students on campus.
 The EWU Police Department has the following personnel: